Key Funding Incentives

 ENISA provides participatory loans to startups and innovative SMEs, acting as a crucial public financing tool that complements private investment.

-Mechanism: ENISA offers non-convertible participatory loans without requiring personal guarantees or collateral, making them highly accessible for early-stage companies.
-Loan amounts vary based on the program and company stage (e.g., €25,000 to €75,000 for “Young Entrepreneurs,” up to €300,000 for “Entrepreneurs,” and up to €1.5 million for “Growth” companies).
-Interest rates typically consist of a fixed component (e.g., Euribor + a margin) and a variable component tied to the company’s profitability.
+Mechanism: ENISA offers non-convertible participatory loans without requiring personal guarantees or collateral.
+Loan amounts typically range from €25,000 to €1.5 million (depending on the specific funding line).
+A key requirement across all lines is that the company’s own funds must be at least equivalent to the loan amount requested, making it a leverage tool for private funding.
+Interest rates consist of a fixed component (e.g., Euribor + a margin) and a variable component tied to the company’s profitability.

 Impact: ENISA loans are vital for boosting startups’ financial structure, de-risking private investment rounds, and enabling companies to pursue innovative projects without diluting founder equity excessively.